South Lake Tahoe Olympians

 Next time you're driving through South Lake Tahoe, be sure to swing by the Champions Plaza, located on the corner of U.S. 50 and Lakeview Avenue across from Lakeview Commons and take a selfie with the 11-foot bronze sculpture inspired by local Olympic athletes.

-With just a few days to the Winter Olympics 2018, we had the pleasure to meet and interview some of the finest athletes in South Lake Tahoe and Olympic gold medalist to find out what it is that makes Lake Tahoe so extraordinary.
+We had the pleasure to meet and interview some of the finest athletes in South Lake Tahoe and Olympic gold medalist to find out what it is that makes Lake Tahoe so extraordinary.

 Lake Tahoe native Maddie Bowman has won her way again to make her way on the U.S. Olympic Team at the Winter Olympics 2018 in PyeongChang.
 Maddie made history in Sochi, becoming the first Olympic gold medalist in women’s halfpipe skiing and has an opportunity to defend it!